Harriet Dart hits target in Nottingham to reach first WTA quarter-final

 In the men’s draw, British number five Liam Broady progressed to the last eight but there was disappointment for compatriot Jay Clarke.

-Broady, ranked 144th in the world, recovered from losing the opening set to beat Finland’s Otto Virtanen 2-6 7-5 6-2, while Clarke lost 6-4 6-4 to Australian third seed Jordan Thompson.
+Broady, ranked 144th in the world, recovered from losing the opening set to beat Finland’s Otto Virtanen 2-6 7-5 6-2 and will next play Jack Sock, who defeated Frenchman Geoffrey Blancaneaux 6-0 4-6 6-2.
+Clarke lost 6-4 6-4 to Australian third seed Jordan Thompson.

+On a day when play was suspended for around three and a half hours due to inclement weather, there was also victory for Kazakhstan’s Mikhail Kukushkin, who knocked out 2008 runner-up Fernando Verdasco with a 6-3 6-7 (2) 6-4 win.

 Register for free to continue reading